pingcap/docs/reference/tools/sync-diff-inspector/overview.md

 * In TiDB and MySQL, `FLOAT`, `DOUBLE` and other floating-point types are implemented differently, so checksum might be calculated differently.
 If the data checks are inconsistent due to these data types, set `ignore-columns` to skip checking these columns.

-* Support checking tables that do not contain primary keys or unique indexes.
-However, if data is inconsistent, the SQL statements are probably not be able to repair the data correctly.
+* Support checking tables that do not contain the primary key or the unique index.
+However, if data is inconsistent, the generated SQL statements might not be able to repair the data correctly.

 ### Database privilege